excalidraw/excalidraw/README.md

 To translate Excalidraw into other languages, please visit [our Crowdin page](https://crowdin.com/project/excalidraw).
 To add a new language, open an issue so we can get things set up on our end first.

-You can also discuss the app on our [Gitter channel](https://gitter.im/excalidraw/community).

 ## Excalidraw is built using these awesome tools

 - [React](https://reactjs.org)